Dre Campbell Farm

 Garden Clean Up

 The eggs of many butterflies and moths overwinter under leaf litter and other garden debris.
-Therefore, it’s best to clean these up and other garden debris.
-Destroying weeds also helps.
+Therefore, it’s best to clean this up and remove other garden debris.

-Moreover, some natural predators eat caterpillars.
 For more tips on how to eliminate these pests from your garden, read 11 Natural Ways to Get Rid of Caterpillars on Plants.

 Takeaway

 Green caterpillars are pests.
-Plus, other types such as the woolly bear caterpillar and the monarch caterpillar can cause damage too.
+Plus, other types, such as the woolly bear caterpillar and the monarch caterpillar, can cause damage, too.

 Unfortunately, it’s a choice between your garden and these critters.
 Therefore, knowing what they eat and how to spot them will go a long way in saving your garden.